Including how to cut down on spending

 Here are all our tips and tricks to help you stop spending money.

 How to stop spending money for 30 days

-Maybe, but over a course of a month, without realising it, you could have spent hundreds of pounds on pretty much nothing at all.
+Over a course of a month, without realizing it, you could have spent hundreds of pounds on pretty much nothing at all.